neogeogre/spring-boot-mysql/README.md

 ### How to run

-Start the Elasticsearch `docker-compose` with:
+Start the mysql `docker-compose` with:

 ```bash
 docker-compose up -d